CSS-Tricks/AnythingZoomer/README.markdown

   * If this option is `true`, the `az-overlay` class name is applied to the overlay to darken the area below the zoom window.
   * If `false`, the default setting, the overlay will remain transparent.
   * The [Image demo](http://mottie.github.com/AnythingZoomer/image.html) has been updated to demonstrate the overlay.
+* Added events and callbacks:
+  * "initialized" event which occurs after AnythingZoomer has finished initializing.
+  * "zoom" event occurs when the zoom window is visible.
+  * "unzoom" event occurs when the zoom window is hidden.
+  * Instructions on how to use the callback or events can be found in the [documentation](http://mottie.github.com/AnythingZoomer/use.html).
 * Updated `edge` option to now allow setting it to zero.
 * Fixed an issue in the Double Demo when the Text Demo was expanded (large content showing), and the zoom window would not line up properly in the Image demo.

+### Version 1.1.2 (12/9/2011)
+* Added package.json created by Richard D. Worth
+* Updated download links.

 ### Version 1.1 (8/25/2011)
 * Initial commit to github.